 Now I realize not everyone is going to go deadlift 375 pounds, do 100 pull ups or run 5 miles.
 Still – ANYTHING more than what you are doing now will be a step in the right direction.
 Depending on your current physical abilities here are a few suggestions to get started:

-- Walk.
 Walking is better than sitting and great exercise.
 Start off walking a distance at a pace that you are comfortable with, and either add to the distance or increase your speed over time.
 The benefits go beyond just the time you are actually walking.
 Your body’s metabolism will increase for hours after you are finished – and your body will adapt to your walking.
 That is a good thing.
+Same as goes for jogging.

-- Weightlifting.
 Go join the local YMCA or gym and get a trainer to set you up on a resistance (weight) training routine.
 Even the elderly can benefit from weight training.
 Those older muscles can be challenged – and they will respond by adapting to the workload.
-By the way ladies, do not worry about getting BIG muscles.
-It’s not going to happen.
-Women just do not have the hormones to get big like what you may have seen in a magazine or on TV (it takes steroids for that).

-- Try low carb.
 No bread, no pasta, no sugar.
 Hard?
-It can be but you will feel so much better.
+It can be, but you will feel so much better.
 My aches and pains went away when I did away with carbs and increased my protein intake.
 Carbs should ONLY be used for energy – like right before or after a workout.
 Milk is full of sugar and what happens to a baby when they drink lots of milk? ’nuff said.

 If you are already working out – great!
 If not – just start moving.